 Conclusion

 At Shapiro, we’re thrilled to see that there’s an increase in food waste laws in America, and we’re doing our part to make recycling more attainable.
-Our food waste management solutions make it easy to protect the environment and comply with national and local laws.
+Our food waste recycling management solutions make it easy to protect the environment and comply with national and local laws.
 By having an external partner in waste management, businesses can feel confident they’re staying on the right track and contributing to a goal that benefits both the environment and our community.

 Contact us today to learn more about our waste management solutions.